 2.4 Recording Secretary:

-The CSULB Administrator with oversight for the Women's Resource Center as designated by the Vice-President for Student Services shall serve as the Recording Secretary.
+The CSULB Administrator with oversight for the Women’s & Gender Equity Center as designated by the Vice-President for Student Affairs shall serve as the Recording Secretary.
 The Recording Secretary shall:

 2.4.1 Deliver the call to meetings and the previous meetings minutes, as appropriate, to each member not less than 7 days prior to the meetings.